University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 These three triplets refer to 1) the file's owner, 2) the group of users that the owner belongs to and 3) all users, and will only contain the values "r" (read), "w" (write), "x" (execute) or "-" (not enabled).
 These are very helpful attributes for data security, protection against malicious software, and accidental file deletions.

-The entries `student student` respectively refer to who is the owner of the directory (or file) and to which group of users the owner belongs.
+The entries `a1234567 a1234567` respectively refer to who is the owner of the directory (or file) and to which group of users the owner belongs.
 Again, this information won't be particularly relevant to us today, but this type of information is used to control who can read and write to a file or directory.
 Finally, the value `4096` is the size of the directory structure in bytes, whilst the date and time refer to when the directory was created.